Class 6 = Wales Class 7 = Scotland

 Click here to view the

-Our PE days are Wednesday & Friday.
+Our PE days for Term 4 are Tuesday & Thursday.

 A Better Start to Reading | edX